 - PwHA and no inhibitors

-- Patient education should include:
+- Standard patient education should include:

 - Giving the loading dose(s) under medical supervision, in order to review and observe self-administration technique, and determination of what dose will be used after the 4-week loading period is complete.
+If the loading dose (in mg) is different than the maintenance, then patients should be educated about the dose and how to prepare it.

 - Reminding when emicizumab is re-ordered, patients must provide their current weight to assure proper dosing and proper vial combinations to achieve the calculated dose.
+Patient should develop a plan to ensure adequate supply of emicizumab to avoid missing doses of prophylaxis.
+Instructing patients to give missed dose as soon as they remember and not to give two doses on the same day.

 - Patients must contact the HTC in the event of surgery, whether elective or emergent, to assure a plan for treatment is developed, including if any clotting factor product will be used, and, if so, at what dose and frequency, and if antifibrinolytic agents are advised.